ROAD RAGE CHECKLIST

 Untitled (Super Bee Hood #1), 1989

-Prince (b.1949) is best known for mining images from mass media, advertising and entertainment since the late 1970s, Richard Prince has redeﬁned the concepts of authorship, ownership, and aura.
-Applying his understanding of the complex transactions of representation to the making of art, he evolved a unique signature ﬁlled with echoes of other signatures yet which is unquestionably his own.
-Jokes, ads, the Marlboro Man and other cultural icons show up in his work, but this piece achieves pure abstraction.
+Prince (b.1949) is best known for mining images from mass media, advertising and entertainment since the late 1970s, Prince has redefined the concepts of authorship, ownership, and aura.
+Applying his understanding of the complex transactions of representation to the making of art, he has evolved a unique signature filled with echoes of other signatures, but which is immediately recognizable as his own.

 Hydraulic Muscles, Pneumatic Smiles, 2014